-In various heating, ventilation, and air conditioning (HVAC) systems, CFD can be used to determine which parameters will have the largest impact in relation to improving indoor air quality and living conditions.
+In various heating, ventilation, and air conditioning (HVAC) systems, CFD can be used to determine which parameters will have the largest impact in relation to improving the IAQ, or indoor air quality, and living conditions.
 These parameters can include the thermal and ventilation analysis of the indoor systems.
-CFD facilitates the accurate simulation of varying indoor models simply by changing the location of the heating or air conditioning units and diffuser types.
+CFD facilitates the accurate simulation of various indoor models simply by changing the location of the heating or air conditioning units and diffuser types.
 This virtual design phase allows optimal conditions to be identified for a thermally comfortable, healthy, and energy efficient building before it gets to the construction phase.
 This reduces the cost and time required for the experimental testing, resulting in a more efficient design process and smarter decisions.

 There are several contaminant sources that should be considered when analyzing the targeted zone.
 The common sources are :

-- Carbon Dioxide (exhaled by-product of all mammalian metabolism)
+- Carbon dioxide (exhaled by-product of all mammalian metabolism)

-- Carbon Monoxide (tobacco smoking, incomplete combustion of hydrocarbons, and improperly ventilated heating or cooking appliances)
+- Carbon monoxide (tobacco smoking, incomplete combustion of hydrocarbons, and improperly ventilated heating or cooking appliances)

-- Volatile Organic Compounds (VOC’s) (organic species from building material and finishes to cleaning agents and solvents)
+- Volatile organic compounds (VOC’s) (organic species from building material and finishes to cleaning agents and solvents)

 The main heat sources or sinks in rooms include the following :